materialsproject/pymatgen/docs/index.rst

 1. Updates to support ABINIT 7.6.1 (by Matteo Giantomassi).
 2. Vastly improved docs.
-3. Refactoring to move commonly used Python utility functions to `Monty package <https://pypi.python.org/pypi/monty>`_, which is now a depedency for pymatgen.
+3. Refactoring to move commonly used Python utility functions to `Monty package <https://pypi.python.org/pypi/monty>`_, which is now a dependency for pymatgen.
 4. Minor fixes and improvements to DiffusionAnalyzer.
 5. Many bug fixes and improvements.